How To Buy & Use Test Lamps & Multi-meters.

 HINT: One particular test may be of interest to you.
 Suppose your starter is not functioning, or not properly.
 Is it the battery ...or the starter ...or the starter relay ...or the starter solenoid??
 A test lamp can tell you, and quickly!
 Just follow the power from the battery + terminal to starter relay to solenoid to starter.

-2. A test lamp probe can tell you the exact position when the ignition points open (engine not running but ignition switch on).
-This enables what is called 'static' timing....close enough to start the engine and have it run OK before you rev the engine and use a stroboscopic timing light at the 'flywheel'.
+2. A test lamp probe can tell you the exact position when the ignition points begin to open (engine not running but ignition switch and kill switch on).
+This enables what is called 'static' timing ....close enough to start the engine and have it run OK before you rev the engine and use a stroboscopic timing light at the 'flywheel'.
 When the engine is rotated very slowly by hand (rear wheel, higher numbered transmission gear, slow jerks in forward direction...), the exact position where the ignition points just barely start to open (maybe as close as a gap of .001") is the static (or idle rpm) ignition timing point.
 Normally this point is found by using a strobe light and is done at idle.
 This corresponds to the S mark on the flywheel (called clutch carrier on 1981+ models).
 I dislike turning the alternator bolt for the purpose of rotating the engine.
-You can determine this just barely points opening position quite closely by touching the probe to the points connection or capacitor/condenser ...perhaps with another short jumper wire...or, put probe tip in or connected to a nearby case hole/place for the grounding, and the alligator clip to the points/condenser.
+You can determine this "just barely points opening position" quite closely by touching the probe to the points connection or capacitor/condenser; but, in this case, you have other things to do, like rotating the rear wheel.
+That means that you simply use a short length jumper wire, ground the probe tip, and use the alligator end of the probe's wire to connect to the points/condenser.
 Rotate engine very slowly, in very small amounts.
 When the lamp glows, the points are open.
 You back up, try again, until you find the smallest engine rotation amount that just opens the points (lamp will light up).
 Obviously the ignition needs to be on for this.
 Do not leave it on for long periods of time.

-More: Battery power goes from battery to ignition switch to and through ignition coils to the points.
-Thus, when the points are open, the low resistance of the primary's of the coil's are vastly lower than the resistance of a small lamp, so the lamp lights at basically normal brilliance as if connected directly to the battery and not the points.
-With the points open and the test lamp glowing, you now rotate the rear tire/wheel backwards a small amount, best using driveline slop to jerk it back .... until the lamp is off, then retry forward direction very slowly.
+Deeper explanation: Battery power goes from battery to ignition switch (Kill switch too, if you have one) to and through the ignition coil (one or two, depending on your motorcycle) to the points.
+When the points are open, the low resistance of the primary(s) of the coil(s) is/are vastly lower than the resistance of a small test lamp, so the test lamp lights-up at basically normal brilliance as if connected directly to the battery and not the points.
+With the points open and the test lamp glowing, you now rotate the rear tire/wheel backwards a small amount, best using driveline slop to jerk it back ....until the lamp is off, then retry forward direction very slowly.
 When the lamp just barely glows, check the flywheel marking.
-Some folks remove the spark plugs and use an allen wrench into the alternator bolt to turn the engine; I just don't like that method, as occasionally it over-tightens the bolt.
+Some folks remove the spark plugs and use an allen wrench into the alternator bolt to turn the engine; I just don't like that method, as occasionally it over-tightens that bolt.

 3. A lamp can be used in series with a small low voltage transformer, to test diodes.
-This is the best method of dynamically testing diodes!....such as the ones in the diode board.
+This is the best method of dynamically testing diodes! ....such as the ones in the diode board.
 While a preliminary test can be done with an ohmmeter (disconnect the battery in the bike before probing a diode board!), to measure forward and reverse resistance, this test lamp dynamic method is vastly better.
 When the series circuit of lamp and transformer has its probe wires shorted, the lamp lights up fully.
 When connected across a diode, the lamp should be much less bright, but not off.
 That is because the diode only conducts on half the incoming AC current.
+The test is done with the diode board on the bench, but can be done with the diode board left in the motorcycle, but the battery must be disconnected (NOT just ignition switch turned off).
+In this linked article, http://bmwmotorcycletech.info/diodebds&grdgwires.htm, there is a sketch of the circuit, and how to use a test lamp and transformer for actual testing of diode boards; or, most any diode in your bike.

 Multi-meters, voltmeters, ammeters, ohmmeters, etc: